-Michelle discovered permaculture about eight years ago and is thrilled to pursue it professionally after receiving her PDC from Midwest Permaculture in January 2013.
+Michelle was practicing permaculture before she knew the term and is thrilled to pursue it professionally after receiving her PDC from Midwest Permaculture in January 2013.
+Michelle also holds certificates in edible wild plants, bioregional herbalism and Forest Therapy Guide and has advanced forest garden design training.
 Since 2000 she has been on the permaculture path, collecting knowledge, experience, and contacts to get her to this point.
-She brings 12 years of experience working in non-profit and private sectors spanning the fields of environmental sustainability, renewable energy, zero waste, and holistic health.
-She left her Program Director position with Illinois Solar Energy Association to start The Resiliency Institute, but still volunteers on their Policy Committee.
-Prior to ISEA she served as Project Manager for Seven Generations Ahead designing, implementing, and managing Green Remodeling and Zero Waste programs for schools, communities and events, and built relationships with municipal leaders to foster environmentally sustainable projects, programs and policies.
+She brings over a decade of experience working in nonprofit and private sectors.
+She worked as the Director of Membership, Trail Certification, and Partnerships for the Association of Nature and Forest Therapy, was Program Director for Illinois Solar Energy Association, raising the level of service that ISEA provides to its members and the public with the initiation of new programs, collaborations, and advocacy.
+As the Project Manager for Seven Generations Ahead, she designed, implemented, and managed Green Remodeling and Zero Waste programs for schools, communities and events, and built relationships with municipal leaders to foster environmentally sustainable projects, programs and policies.
 For six years she was the Assistant Program Manager for the award winning City of Naperville Renewable Energy Program while owning and operating Bliss Essentials, an Aromatherapy and Yoga business.
-She is very active in her community, co-producing the City of Naperville Recycling Extravaganza for three years, as a member of the Green Leadership Advisory Council for the Naperville Area Chamber of Commerce, community member of the City of Naperville Enviro-Link Committee, member of Naperville for Clean Energy and Conservation, and Steering Committee Member for Nutrition in the Schools, a branch of the Green Earth Institute.
+She has been very active in her community, co-producing the City of Naperville Recycling Extravaganza for three years, as a member of the Green Leadership Advisory Council for the Naperville Area Chamber of Commerce, community member of the City of Naperville Enviro-Link Committee, member of Naperville for Clean Energy and Conservation, and Steering Committee Member for Nutrition in the Schools, a branch of the Green Earth Institute.

 Amy Coffman Phillips is a mother, biomimic, architect, MBA, and facilitator who serves as one of nature's ambassadors to the human built environment.
-She bridges her love of nature and the creative process to create and facilitate engaging (nature-based) projects, from immersive education to built environment consulting.
-She is skilled at visual and verbal communication of complex ideas and has the unique ability to hold a strategic vision of a holistic system while managing the implementation process of multi-dimensional projects.
-To create future collaborators and change agents, Amy leads workshops, holds lectures, and offers biomimicry consulting services for clients looking to learn from nature to inspire sustainable, restorative human environments.
+Amy leads workshops, holds lectures, and offers biomimicry consulting services for clients looking to learn from nature to inspire sustainable, restorative human environments.
 Amy's particular expertise is increasing resilience in human systems and has co-created a "Naturally Resilient" workshop for business and non-profit leaders.
 Amy is also a co-founder of Biomimicry Chicago, a local resource for those looking to learn from nature to design sustainably and restoratively.
 Through this local node of the Global Biomimicry Network, she created The Prairie Project (an AskPlace initiative) advancing locally-attuned environmental performance standards for the built environment.
 Amy is a Certified Biomimicry Professional, Illinois licensed architect, MBA, and LEED AP BD+C. She will measure her success by raising great kids and inspiring others to (re)connect with the natural world by learning from Nature's genius.